 Tulum is probably one of the reasons why you've decided to visit this part of Mexico.
-Think laid back beach paradise with white sands, turquoise waters, jungles teeming with wildlife, Mayan ruins, authentic Mexican and fantastic international cuisine.
+Think laid-back beach paradise with white sands, turquoise waters, jungles teeming with wildlife, Mayan ruins, authentic Mexican and fantastic international cuisine.

 Now, where to stay in Tulum?